Congrats on your new Google Pixel Slate! Let's take a quick tour and get you set up.

 On Pixel Slate Keyboard, you can also press the key.

 Get quick access to your Google Assistant

-Touch and hold the Launcher in the lower left corner of your screen to open the Google Assistant.
-You can also launch the Google Assistant by saying "Ok Google" or "Hey Google."
+You can launch Google Assistant by saying "Ok Google" or "Hey Google."

 On Pixel Slate Keyboard, you can press the Assistant key.